FillyLumi/PlugDjButBad/README.md

 ## Features

-- Embedded YouTube player powered by the [YouTube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference)
+- Embedded YouTube player powered by the [YouTube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) with the native controls hidden so only the custom play/pause and mute buttons are exposed
 - Live "now playing" pushes to everyone currently connected using [ntfy](https://ntfy.sh)
 - A lightweight client-side control code gate to stop casual hijacking